hailaykidu/MoVoC/README.md

 Everything below runs from this repository.
-Result files are written to `evaluation/results/` and are not tracked -- the repository ships the code that regenerates them, so any figure can be reproduced from source data rather than trusted from a table.
+Result files are written to `evaluation/results/` and are not tracked -- the repository ships the code that regenerates them, so any figure can be reproduced from source data.

 ```bash
 pip install -r requirements.txt